 Good Shepherd, You see Syrians’ needs with a tender heart.
 Awaken us to the needs of Syrian children and their mothers and fathers.
 Let us not grow weary in doing what is right and good in Your eyes.
 Remind us to engage on their behalf as we would if it were our own families who were suffering.

-Jesus, we thank You for offering hope to those suffering from disaster — the hurricane survivor, the refugee, the family facing famine.
+Jesus, we thank You for offering hope to people suffering from disasters — the hurricane survivor, the refugee, the family facing famine.
 May we follow Your example in seeking out the lost, injured, and threatened, providing care and protection during their hour of greatest need.

 14. Jennifer Nyirmbe is back in church.